otakbeku/FERNLV/Documentation.md

 ### Before Usage
 ****Please download all of haarcascade*.xml from this [link](https://github.com/opencv/opencv/tree/master/data/haarcascades) to provide the module.
 Put all of them on the `Assets` folder****

 All of the pickle file on the project is based on my example.
-It detect and recognize several character from MCU (_11 character: Tony Stark (not on ironman suit), Loki, Thanos, Bucky Barnes, Wanda Maximoff, Thor, Steve Rogers (not in Captain America suit), Natasha Romanoff, Dr Strange, T'Challa (not in black panther suit), Mantis_).
+It detect and recognize several character from MCU (_11 character: Tony Stark (not in ironman suit), Loki, Thanos, Bucky Barnes, Wanda Maximoff, Thor, Steve Rogers (not in Captain America suit), Natasha Romanoff, Dr Strange, T'Challa (not in black panther suit), Mantis_).
 If the face detected but the face is not in the list, it will give `unknown` label.

 After you installed all the requirement and download the XML file of haarcascade, you can use the project as well as on the example folder.